The Heritage Foundation: Russian–Ukrainian War

 In May 2022, Heritage Action, the Heritage Foundation's political activism organization, announced its opposition to the $40 billion military aid package for Ukraine passed that month following the Russian invasion of Ukraine in February, completely reversing the organization's previous position of support for such aid.
 The Heritage Foundation's foreign policy director at the time, Luke Coffey, said he was ordered to retract his earlier statements supporting aid to Ukraine; he subsequently left the foundation.

 In August 2023, newly installed Heritage president Kevin Roberts wrote in an op-ed column that Congress was holding victims of the 2023 Hawaii wildfires hostage "in order to spend more money in Ukraine".
 The op-ed was followed by a public messaging campaign with the same message and with a tweet by a Heritage vice president, who argued, "It's time to end the blank, undated checks for Ukraine."
 This, in turn, led the foundation's second senior official, Lt.
 Gen. (Ret) Thomas Spoehr, director of Heritage's Center for National Defense, to submit his resignation.

 Antisemitism

 In October 2025, the Heritage Foundation publicly supported Tucker Carlson after Carlson had the neo-Nazi and Holocaust denier Nick Fuentes on his podcast.
 The Heritage Foundation's defense of Carlson ignited a debate about antisemitism among conservatives.
 Republicans including Ted Cruz and Mitch McConnell condemned the foundation's defense of Carlson.
-A number of people resigned from the foundation when it was clear that no public retraction would be made, including board member Robert P. George, distinguished fellow Christopher DeMuth, chief of staff Ryan Neuhaus, and at least five members of the foundation's antisemitism task force.
+Several people resigned from the foundation when it was clear that no public retraction would be made, including board members Robert P. George, Shane McCullar, and Abby Spencer Moffat.
+Distinguished fellow Christopher DeMuth, chief of staff Ryan Neuhaus, and at least five members of the foundation's antisemitism task force also resigned.

+By 2026, Carlson told The New York Times that he considered the organization irrelevant, saying it answered to donors' preferences on Israel and taxes rather than independent analysis.